Leerburg »

 This information in this article applies to dogs of all breeds and ages.

-These GW exercises also result in owners having more confidence in handling their dogs.
-In fact there is a saying I use “the more ground work, the more experience, the more confidence every new dog owner will have.”
+These groundwork exercises also result in owners having more confidence in handling their dogs.
+There is a saying I use "the more groundwork, the more experience, the more confidence every new dog owner will have."

 Many Rescue Dogs Genetically Have Faulty Temperaments